-The determination decision will be made by our Strategic Planning Manager (or another officer if so approved by the Council from time to time) with the assistance of other officers.
+The determination decision will be made by our Planning Policy Manager (or another officer if so approved by the Council from time to time) with the assistance of other officers.
 We may also invite comments from local ward members, the relevant parish council and Hampshire County Council.

 Register of Assets of Community Value

 If a decision is taken to include the asset in the List of Assets of Community Value, we will seek to notify the ‘owner’ and the community group who made the nomination.